Admitted in Virginia

 I will prepare drafts of all of your Estate Planning documents and then send them to you for review.
 During the review process, I will answer any questions you have about the drafts, and make any edits or changes you request.
 Documents can be shared through your secure online client portal.
 Once all of the edits have been made and the documents have been finalized, they will be ready to be Executed (signed).

 Step 4: Executing Your Documents

 For your documents to have the full effect of the law, they will need to be signed, witnessed and notarized.
-I can make arrangements to have the documents signed at your home, or at my office, if you are local.
-I will ask that you provide two witnesses, and I will arrange for a notary to be present.
-During the signing of the documents, I will work with you to ensure that a sanitary environment is provided, and all acceptable social distancing measures are preserved.
+I can make arrangements to have the documents signed at my office or at another convenient location.
+We will need two witnesses, and I will arrange for a notary to be present.

 Here are a couple of things to keep in mind:

 All of our communications will be protected by the lawyer-client privilege.
-Any information you provide to me throughout this process will remain confidential.
+Any information you provide to me or my staff throughout this process will remain confidential.

 To Begin the Process:

 This website is for informational purposes only.

 Using this site or communicating with The Dean Law Firm through this site does not form an attorney/client relationship.

 Copyright © 2022 The Dean Law Firm - All Rights Reserved.